 4. Avoid the Eliteness

 Gone are the days when artists were required to hobnob with critics and collectors and make their way into shows before being able to sell a single piece.
-Satisfied with this aspect of the changing playing field is artist Brad Phillips.
+Satisfied with this aspect of the changing the playing field is artist Brad Phillips.
 He says that Instagram connections are great for artists who don't want to play the "expensive game the art world requires—more to New York, [and] glad-hand at a million openings".
 What's more, he believes artists can be themselves on this platform while reaching a huge audience.

 While you still need to get out and talk to potential buyers, you can do so knowing that it is only one aspect of art world, not the entirety of it.